kpananjady/Accessibility-NYC-Schools/README.md

 So far, I see a story here on Queens' superior accessibility.
 There is also a suggestion that NYC has made some quick improvements on the accessibility front.

-Roughly one in four schools has a rating of 10 across the city.
+Roughly one in four schools has a rating of 10 across the city, signifying highly accessible spaces.
 In Queens, over a third of schools have a rating of 10.
 Queens also has a higher median rating than other boroughs!
 What is driving this trend?

 44 percent of schools in this dataset are classified as "fully accessible," which includes ratings 9 and 10.
 In 2018, Advocates for Children of NY found that it was one in five. (https://www.advocatesforchildren.org/access) What happened here?